 1. Introduction: (10 pts) Due to the internet course format, the personal profile is intended to help students get acquainted with each other.
 The student's profile should include information that the student is willing to share about him or herself, for example, hometown, major, classification, work experience, and goals or objectives in life.
-If students have any problems or questions, they should contact the computing center.
-After the profile has been created, students have to introduce themselves in the introduction forum.
-Each student has a responsibility to post and welcome each other to this online class.
+If students have any problems or questions, they

-- 2. Examinations: (400 pts) There will be 4 exams including the final, which will primarily consist of multiple choice, true/false, and matching items.
+2. Examinations: (400 pts) There will be 4 exams including the final, which will primarily consist of multiple choice, true/false, and matching items.
 Fill-in-the-blank, short answer, and essay items may also be included.
 Each exam will be conducted online.
-Each student must take and finish each test within the time allotted. - 3.
-Quizzes: (75 pts) Students must log-in to take quizzes by the due date (11:55 p.m.
-Sunday evenings).
+Each student must take and finish each test within the time allotted.

+3. Quizzes: (50 pts) Students must log-in to take quizzes by the due date (11:55 p.m.
+Saturday evenings).
 These quizzes are timed (5 minutes); therefore, students must be ready to take and finish the quiz before logging-in.
 Quizzes can only be viewed when students are taking them.
-If students have any questions regarding the quizzes, they should make a note and post that question in the chapter forum.
-Once everyone takes the quiz for a chapter, posted questions will be answered. - 4.
-Discussion Forum: (60 pts) This is the primary method of communicating ideas with other students and the instructor.
+If students have any questions regarding the quizzes, they should make a note and email the instructor.
+Once the quiz has closed, questions will be answered.

+Discussion Forum: (120 pts) This is the primary method of communicating 4. ideas with other students and the instructor.
 All students must participate in discussions about the readings, uploaded materials, websites, and outside materials in a true seminar fashion.
 This will be accomplished by the use of a discussion forum.
 Students are required to log on to the course website regularly to participate in the discussion forum.
 Discussion board topics will be posted.
-Discussions will begin on Mondays and continue through Sunday evenings (11:55 p.m.).
+Discussions will begin on Mondays and continue through Saturday evenings (11:55 p.m.).
 Students must begin discussions and must also react to, or comment on, other student's responses throughout the semester.
 Student responses must be substantive, not merely recognition that another student posted.
-Each student is expected to post an individual answer to the main topic each week, and then respond to MINIMALLY two other student's posts.
+Each student is expected to post an individual answer to the main topic each week with a minimum of 200 words, and then respond to two other student's posts.
 Student's participation in the above discussions will be graded.
 Considerations for grades will include but are not limited to the number of initiated discussions, the number of responses, timeliness, appropriateness, contribution value, and accuracy.
 Students that log on and respond to a question or topic but have clearly not read the assigned material will receive the lowest number of points possible.
 Students that log on, participate actively, and have clearly read the material may receive the highest grade possible.
 Average work will receive the median point value.
 Participation grades will occur randomly but equally for all students across the semester.
+All guizzes and exams must be completed as assigned.
+Otherwise, '0' points will be recorded for the missing work and grades will be calculated as usual.